The article has been added to your library

 No single plant protein contains all of the essential amino acids.
 Consequently, some plant proteins may contain a limited amount of certain essential amino acids, such as lysine for cereals, and sulphur-containing amino acids for legumes.

 Different plant-based foods must be combined in order to achieve a balanced diet of amino acids from plant proteins.
-Therefore, it is necessary to combine different plant foods: legumes (lentils, beans, peas, etc.) with cereals (rice, wheat, maize, etc.).
+Therefore, it is useful to combine different plant foods: legumes (lentils, beans, peas, etc.) with cereals (rice, wheat, maize, etc.).
+For example, combining rice and soybeans helps to balance lysine intake, which is low in rice, but high in soy, and the intake of sulphur-containing amino acids, which are low in soy, but high in rice.

 In addition to the issue of providing sufficient amino acid intakes, the source of the protein may affect coverage of requirements for other nutrients.
 Thus, a diet exclusively of plant origin can lead to a risk of vitamin B12 deficiency.
 A diet that is high in animal protein can lead to an inadequate intake of fibre and an excess of saturated fats.

 In modern society, non-restrictive vegetarian diets (i.e. not excluding dairy products and eggs) ensure protein intake in satisfactory quantity and quality for both adults and children.
-In adult vegans, particular attention must be paid to covering protein-energy intake and to using protein sources that complement each other.
-For example, combining rice and soybeans helps to balance lysine intake, which is low in rice, but high in soy, and the intake of sulphur-containing amino acids, which are low in soy, but high in rice.
+In adult vegans, particular attention must be paid to covering protein-energy intake.

 Recommendations of the Agency, to date